Last Updated on

 - Increase Power – medium to low rep range (4-6) with between 80-100% of your 1RM and 2-5 minutes rest intervals between sets

-From the above training program outline it can easily be identified ‘why’ using a timer and the correct weight is important in achieving your training goals.
+From the above training program outline, it can easily be identified ‘why’ using a timer and the correct weight is important in achieving your training goals.

 Conversely, the shorter rest periods for increasing hypertrophy and strength can cause micro-tears in the muscle and this allows the body to adapt the resistance load of the weight.

-In terms of the weight being pumped out, if you are lifting weight that is either too light or too heavy then your body is not being driven to its full physiological potential.
+In terms of the weight being pumped out, if you are lifting a weight that is either too light or too heavy then your body is not being driven to its full physiological potential.
 Therefore your gains in muscle hypertrophy, strength and power will be stunted and your goals will become unrealistic.

 To remedy this scenario, it is always best to work out your 1 rep max and then find the corresponding % to meet your goals.

-Plus, training with a too heavier lifting load could lead to stress injuries because of poor technique, the muscles/joints being imbalanced when performing the mechanics of the lift due to the body being unable to deal with the work load.
+Plus, training with a too heavier lifting load could lead to stress injuries because of poor technique.
+The muscles/joints may also become imbalanced when performing the lift due to the body being unable to deal with the workload.

 In addition, you could scrap the rep number and try to pump out more reps in the set within a given time limit.

-Add Some New Exercises to Your Regime
+#4: Add Some New Exercises to Your Regime

-Monday is traditionally chest day at the gym and many bodybuilders after the weekend try to pump out pump five sets of heavy bench presses, incline dumbbell and end with some dumbbell flys.
+Monday is traditionally chest day at the gym and many bodybuilders after the weekend try to pump out five sets of heavy bench presses, incline dumbbell and end with some dumbbell flys.

 They have been performing the same routine without any changes for years because they have some muscle gains – to a point.

-Like any muscle the chest needs constant stimulation in different ways for it to grow effectively and to stop it from plateauing.
+Like any muscle, the chest needs constant stimulation in different ways for it to grow effectively and to stop it from plateauing.

-Change the Equipment Used
+#5: Change The Equipment Used

-You do have to adjust your body position instead of the incline/decline of the bench and it’s the mechanics of performing this change in your body angle that further strengthen your core.
+You do have to adjust your body position, and it’s the mechanics of performing this change in your body angle that further strengthen your core.

-A key point to remember is that this increase in your core strength and joint stability; will definitely improve the pathway to your training goals.
+A key point to remember is that this increase in your core strength and joint stability will definitely improve the pathway to your training goals.

-In addition, switch the dumbbell and use kettlebells.
+You may also wish to switch the dumbbell and use kettlebells.

 Kettlebells can be used for swings, squats and lunges.
 These 3 compounds movements can help to build the core and all other muscles within the body because they increase muscle blood flow and testosterone levels.